-Future Perfect lesson plans are appropriate for advanced students or, possibly, for high intermediate students.
-This verb tense is usually pretty difficult for ESL students to master.
+This verb tense is usually pretty difficult for ESL and EFL students to master.
 One of the reasons is that it isn't used as frequently as other tenses, even by native English speakers.

 Future Perfect Verb Conjugation

-The Future Perfect is formed this way:
+The Future Perfect is constructed this way:

 subject + will have + past participle.